natebarksdale/natebarksdale.github.io/src/content/blog/2025-03-11-blog-resurrection.md

 ## When is the past worth saving, and how do we go about it it?

 I came to this new site with a huge back-catalog of nearly a thousand blog posts, penned articles and the like.
 The core of it contained posts brought over from my work writing for [Culture Making](https://www.culture-making.com), a blog that launched in conjunction with Andy Crouch's [book of that name](https://www.amazon.com/Culture-Making-Recovering-Creative-Calling/dp/0830837558), and plugged on with daily posts of anything I found resonant with the themes Andy expores in the book.
 Culture Making ceased active posting around 2010, and I moved most of the posts over to my personal domain, natebarksdale.com, where I set up a wordpress blog to serve them along with basic portfolio information for [Nate Barksdale Writing + Design](https://natebarksdale.xyz).

 Around 2020, a rogue `php` update hobbled that site, but I didn't have capacity to dig into the source code to figure out what had gone wrong.
 Then in 2020, I somehow missed a domain re-registration and `natebarksdale.com` got swiped by a third party; my bespoke URL now led users to a Chinese-language web hosting page.
 (A year or two later, the domain's owner reached out to me to offer to sell it back, for $3,000, but I declined.
 Hence, our current home at <natebarksdale.xyz>).

 The Wordpress blog still, technically, existed on its old server, but neither the public-facing portion nor the Wordpress admin panel was accessible.
-After some poking around I realized I still had access to the blog's database through `PHPMyAdmin`; from there I was able to export a giant blob of a `json` file containing all of the posts from the Wordpress blog (but not the post tags I'd used to categorize -- more on that later).
+After some poking around I realized I still had access to the blog's database through PHPMyAdmin; from there I was able to export a giant blob of a json file containing all of the posts from the Wordpress blog (but not the post tags I'd used to categorize -- more on that later).

 ## Enter the LLMs

 I new I had the content in there somewhere, and that I wanted to break out the posts in `markdown` files (basically lightly formatted plain text) used by my new blog setup.
-I fired up `ChatGPT` and gave it the following prompt:
+I fired up ChatGPT and gave it the following prompt:

 > {ChatGPT}
 >